 Step 5: Review Plan Flexibility and Additional Features

-For your final step, be sure to browse bonus features and add-ons.
+And for your final step, be sure to browse bonus features and add-ons.
 These extras might include free streaming, prepaid phones, family discounts, hotspot capabilities, and more.
 Compare these offerings with your current lifestyle to determine if you can maximize your plan's value and save on other expenses.

 Satisfying your communication needs and your budget is possible with just a little bit of planning.
 Remember: coverage, budget, data usage, compatibility, and bonus features.
 With these steps, you'll be able to identify the features you need, compare carrier offerings, and communicate your preferences so that you get the best deal on your phone plan.